 Birmingham’s historic areas (think places like downtown, Avondale, Highland Park, or Mountain Brook) haven’t exactly caught up with the number of city transplants when it comes to parking.
 Finding a spot to park on weekends is especially frustrating, and Birmingham’s multitude of events often restricts driving space.
 Save yourself some of the hassle by leaving early to factor in time for parking or walking from a spot that’s farther out, carpooling, or taking Uber, Lyft, or public transportation.

 Pro: Decent public transportation

-Public transportation in Birmingham, Alabama is substantially better than most cities of its size.
+Birmingham’s mayor, Randall Woodfin, has heavily invested in public transportation, so Birmingham’s public transportation is substantially better than most cities of its size.
 MAX Transit is an express bus system that runs every day of the week with routes all throughout Jefferson County.

 Traveling outside of Birmingham is easy as well.
 The city has Megabus, a low-fare bus offering city-to-city transit from downtown Birmingham to all over the South for as little as $1 a ride, and a Greyhound Bus station.
 There are shuttle services, like Groome Transportation, that offer rides to Pell City and Oxford, or out of state to the Atlanta airport.